JoseD-Lopez/sparta_ui_testing/README.md

 ## Home page test / bbc_homepeage.rb

-### Given:
+#### Given:
-use the capybara method visit to call the URL for the bbc.co.uk web site
+user is in the homepage

 ### When:
-use the capybara method find to find the sign-in link and then the method click press on the link
+I click press on the link

 ### Then:
 it should takes us to the register page

 ## Register page test / bbc_sign_in_page.rb

+### scenario:
+incorrect username and password inputs are placed in the register page

 ### Given:
-That we automate navigation to the bbc.co.uk signin page
+user is in the sign-in page

 ### When:
- we use the capybara fill_in method to pass a incorrect username and a password
+an incorrect username and an incorrect password is passed as input
+### And:

- then use the click_button method to click on the submit form button
+we click on the submit form button

 ### Then:
 then the page should respond with the correct and appropriate error message

+### scenario:
+no input is given into the username and passwords fields of the register page

 ### Given:
-That we automate navigation to the bbc.co.uk signin page
+we are in the sign-in page

 ### When:
  we do not enter any details into the username and password input boxes

+### And:
- then use the click_button method to click on the submit form button
+and click on the submit button

 ### Then:
 then the page should respond with the correct and appropriate error message

+### scenario:

 ### Given:
-That we automate navigation to the bbc.co.uk signin page
+user is in the sign-in page

 ### When:
- we enter details that are too short
+ we enter details that are too short into the username and password fields

+###And:
- then use the click_button method to click on the submit form button
+click submit button

 ### Then:
 then the page should respond with the correct and appropriate error message for inputs that are too short